recordedfuture/rfapi-python/README.rst

 Future Temporal Analytics™ Engine across a vast set of events, entities, and time points spanning from the far past into the future.

-We provide our users with 2 api clients in this package; the API v2 and the RAW API, see below.
+We provide our users with 2 API clients in this package; the Raw API Client and the Connect API Client, see below.

 Installing
 __________

 To install with pip run ``pip install rfapi``

-An API token is required to use the Recorded Future API.
+An API token is required to use the Recorded Future APIs.
 You can request a Recorded Future API token by contacting support@recordedfuture.com or your account representative.
 The easiest way to setup your program is to save your API token inside an environment variable ``RF_TOKEN``.
-It is also possible to explicitly pass a token in the constructor.
-Different licensing models apply to the Raw API and v2 API.
+It is also possible to explicitly pass a token in the api client constructor.
+Different licensing models apply to the Raw API and Connect API.

-Examples for API v2
+Examples for Connect API
 ________

-The API v2 client provides a façade for our simplified cyber API v2.
+The Connect API client provides a façade for our simplified Connect API.
-See the `API v2 Explorer <https://api.recordedfuture.com/v2/>`__
+See the `Connect API Explorer <https://api.recordedfuture.com/v2/>`__.

-Creating an ApiV2Client
+Creating a ConnectApiClient
 ^^^^^^^^^^^^^^^^^

 .. code:: python

-    from rfapi import ApiV2Client
+    from rfapi import ConnectApiClient
-    api = ApiV2Client()
+    api = ConnectApiClient()

     # or explicitly
-    api = ApiV2Client(auth='my_token')
+    api = ConnectApiClient(auth='my_token')

 Examples for Raw API
 ________